 Cross-contamination is on the rise for a variety of reasons.
 One is that we have moved from a single refrigerant market to a multi-refrigerant market.
-In addition to R-12 in older vehicles and R-134a in newer ones, alternative refrigerants for R-12 applications have proliferated.
-There are currently six different refrigerant blends on the market (Freeze 12, FRIGC, Free Zone, Hot Shot, McCool Chill-It GHG-X4 and R-406A) with more on the way.
+In addition to R-12 in older vehicles, R-134a in cars built since 1996, and R1234yf in a growing number of new vehicles, alternative refrigerants are found in many auto parts stores.
+These include blends such as Freeze 12, FRIGC, Free Zone, Hot Shot, McCool Chill-It GHG-X4 and R-406A.
 Millions of pounds of this stuff have been sold to consumers.

-The high price of R-12 has been the real driving force behind the proliferation of alternative refrigerants.
-But high prices have also encouraged some people to smuggle in bootleg R-12 from offshore (numerous arrests have been made, and law enforcement officials say more will be made).
+The high price of virgin or recycled R-12 has been the real driving force behind the proliferation of alternative refrigerants and contaminated products.
+High prices have encouraged some people to smuggle in bootleg R-12 from offshore (numerous arrests have been made, and law enforcement officials say more will be made).
 Others are seeking easy profits by diluting virgin or recycled R-12 with other less expensive refrigerants (such as R-22).

 Cylinders of counterfeit Allied Signal Genetron R-12 have reportedly turned up in various parts of the country.
 The cylinders do not contain R-12 but some "unknown" refrigerant.
 Allied Signal says the counterfeit boxes do not have cut-outs where lot numbers strapped on cylinders would appear and there are no bar codes or white painted stripes on the sides.
 The number "Q 1167" may also appear on the bottom of the packaging.
 The cylinders themselves may be marked with a pressure-sensitive decal whereas the genuine product has markings printed on the cylinder itself.